 The phenomena that students work together to explain differs in each unit and were chosen with input from middle schoolers as to what would be interesting and engaging to students like them.
 As they take part in the units, students engage in the eight science and engineering practices with a focus on computational thinking practices.
 For example, students in practices where they investigate, make sense of phenomena and problems using CT and programmable sensors, construct and critique models, and develop explanations.

 The phenomena that students work together to explain in these CT-integrated middle school units are how Maglev Trains use invisible forces to float and move (Forces at a Distance), environmental conditions that lead to mold growth (Mold), the existence of food deserts and how urban farming and vermicomposting a.k.a. worm composting can be a way to grow food in urban spaces (Ecosystems: Urban Farming and Composting).
-Each has been chosen with input from Denver students as to what would be interesting and engaging to students like them.

 Each unit is designed to support students in becoming more sophisticated in their use of science and engineering practices and CT over the course of the unit.
 Design challenges help students integrate and apply knowledge and they are expected to take more and more responsibility in problem solving within them.
 Students engage with all eight science and engineering practices, becoming more proficient in learning when and how to use the practices.
 Lessons engage students in practices where they investigate, make sense of phenomena and problems, construct and critique models, and develop explanations and arguments.
 The units are designed to support students in becoming more sophisticated in their use of practices over the school year.
 Design challenges help students integrate knowledge across units; over time, students are expected to take more and more responsibility in problem solving within them.